Antonio Maria Zanetti (the younger): Life

+Zanetti wrote the opera libretto Li birbi which was first set to music by Michele Fini for a production at the Teatro San Angelo in 1732.
+This libretto was later set to a different score by composer Ignazio Fiorillo for a production in Prague in 1748.
+Antonio collaborated with his brother, Girolamo Francesco Zanetti, on writing the libretto for the Venetian dramma per musica Sofonisba which was staged in Venice in 1746 with music by composer Niccolò Jommelli.

 On 4 November 1750, in response to Zanetti and his homonymous cousin having dedicated a book to his father Christian VI, King Frederick V of Denmark and Norway awarded each of them a gold medal adorned with diamonds, and also offered noble status, along with a grant of arms, in Denmark and Norway.
 However, learning of the fees involved, the Zanetti cousins returned the letters patent to Copenhagen, explaining that they didn't see themselves served with other nobility than the one that the emperor had granted to their ancestors.